NajmiHassan/Lead-With-AI-Hackathon/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🆘 Support

 ### Common Issues
 - **API Key Error**: Ensure your Groq API key is correctly set in the `.env` file
 - **PDF Processing Issues**: Some PDFs may have complex formatting; try with different files
 - **Memory Issues**: Large PDFs may require more system memory

-### Getting Help
-- Check the [Issues](link-to-issues) page for common problems
-- Create a new issue for bugs or feature requests
-- Review the documentation for configuration options

 ## 🚀 Future Enhancements